emard/ulx3s/README.md

 or from [ULX3S at Kitspace](https://kitspace.org/boards/github.com/emard/ulx3s),
 which automatically submits [Simplified BOM](/1-click-bom.tsv) by clicking on "Digikey" or "Mouser" button.
 On each click, Digikey and Mouser will keep accumulating the BOM in the shopping cart.
-Digikey scripts probably have a
+Number of unique parts on Digikey and Mouser should be equal but Digikey scripts have bugs.
-bug: first time click will upload a partial BOM, then the shopping cart must be reset and next click will upload complete BOM.
+First time click on "Digikey" will upload a partial BOM, then the shopping cart must be reset and next click on "Digikey" will upload complete BOM.
 To reset shopping cart, click "New Cart" or "New Basket".
 Kitspace may be updated with about 1 day delay after this project update.

 Choose PCBA manufacturer which can produce PCB of IPC CLASS 3 quality,